flyinglife001/jmlp/README.md

 #Demo

 The results is obtained by the .bat file listed in the final column.
+Please refer to 'options' file for more options and parameters.

 ===========================================================================================<br/>
 nb_text.bat==>